svalat/homelinux/doc/package.md

  * *slots* : You can provide a list of values or regular expression with capture to extract part of the package version and generate a slot name.
 It helps to install mulitple version of the package limiting the checking to a sub-part of the version numbers.
+ * *module* : If present, the package will be installed into PREFIX/Modules/installed/$MODULE_NAME and a module configuration file will be setup.
+ * *gentooUse* : If gentoo enable some flags by default you can list them here, it will be enable if `+gentoo` flag is enabled to produce a gentoo-like build.

 About version filtering
 -----------------------